Ankr-network/ankr-docs/docs/Earn/liquid-staking/ksm/ksm-liquid-staking-mechanics.md

 3. Collects information about the total supply of aKSMb from `aKSMb`.

-4. Recalculates the aKSMb share — the aDOTb exchange rate.
+4. Recalculates the aKSMb share — the aDOTb exchange ratio.
 The share is an analog of aETHc (which historically was aETH), but for Kusama.
 For example, user has 1 share, but due to ratio change, aKSMb balance grows daily.

-## Unstaking Flow
+## Unstaking flow

 1. User calls `PolkadotPool::burnBond(address bond, uint256 amount, bytes calldata polkadotRecipient)` where `bond` is the aKSMb contract address, `amount` is the amount to burn, and `polkadotRecipient` is the user’s address on Kusama.